HactarCE/ajfarkas.dev/index.md

 ## [Hyperspeedcube] {% include release_badge.html project="Hyperspeedcube" %}

-[Hyperspeedcube] is a modern, powerful, and beginner-friendly higher-dimensional Rubik's cube simulator that's been used to break numerous speedsolving records.
+[Hyperspeedcube] is a modern, beginner-friendly 3D and 4D Rubik's cube simulator with customizable mouse and keyboard controls and advanced features for speedsolving.
+It's been used to break numerous speedsolving records.

 [Hyperspeedcube]: pages/hyperspeedcube.md